Main menu

 • .html HTML table

-• .strings iOS Localizable strings
+• .strings .xcstrings iOS/Xcode Localizable strings

-• .stringsdict iOS plural rules
+• .stringsdict iOS/Xcode plural rules

 • .plist .bplist Apple property list XML and binary formats